Coco Coir FAQ Canada — The Basics

 Our recommended cannabis substrate setup for Canadian growers at each stage:

-- Germination & cloning: Coco Coir Propagation Cubes — sterile, pre-buffered, sized for clone trays and seedling chambers
+- Germination & cloning: Coco Coir Propagation Cubes — sterile, pre-buffered, sized for clone trays

-- Early veg (home growers): 5kg Coco Coir Blocks — expand into fabric pots with 20–30% perlite for maximum aeration
+- Early veg (home growers): 5kg Coco Coir Blocks — expand into fabric pots with 20–30% perlite

-- Commercial production: Pre-filled Coco Coir Grow Bags — high AFP, ideal for licensed producers running dense room layouts
+- Commercial production: Pre-filled Coco Coir Grow Bags — high AFP, ideal for licensed producers

-- Heavy-feeding strains: Coco Husk Chips blended with coir pith — extra drainage prevents overwatering in fast-uptake cultivars
+- Heavy-feeding strains: Coco Husk Chips blended with coir pith — extra drainage prevents overwatering

 Yes — coco coir is one of the most sustainable growing media available to Canadian agricultural operators:

-- Green certification scores: Switching to peat-free substrates improves sustainability audit scores increasingly required by Canadian retail buyers and federal grant programmes
+- Green certification scores: Switching to peat-free substrates improves sustainability audit scores required by Canadian retail buyers and federal grant programmes

 - Biodegradable end-of-life: After 2–3 seasons, used coco coir composts into soil amendment — unlike rockwool which requires industrial waste disposal